Productivity Churn Rate: Benchmarks & Analysis

 Productivity app retention is tightly linked to workflow integration depth.
 Users who connect their productivity app to calendar, email, and other workflow tools churn at 40-60% lower rates than those using it as a standalone tool.
 The more a tool becomes embedded in daily work process - rather than used occasionally - the more it becomes an essential subscription that survives rationalization reviews.

-The competitive threat from tools like Notion and Craft that bundle multiple productivity use cases has increased churn for category-specific tools (task managers, note-takers, time trackers).
+The competitive threat from tools like Notion and Craft that bundle multiple productivity use cases has increased churn for category-specific tools (task managers, note-takers, time trackers) - it's the classic found-better-alternative displacement loop.
 Single-function apps increasingly need a compelling reason why they beat the 'good enough' implementation in a broader platform.
-The best defense is depth of feature and integration breadth that an all-in-one tool can't replicate for power users.
+The best defense is depth of feature and integration breadth that an all-in-one tool can't replicate for power users, though apps that overshoot this hit the opposite problem: tool complexity drives the steep learning curve cancellations that show up as 'too overwhelming' in cancel surveys.

 Frequently Asked Questions